 What advice would you give younger chefs?

 Young chefs need to be prepared to dedicate their time!
-Cooking is not only a matter of studying techniques, it is also an act of devotion which can’t be mastered with only 5-6 hours at work each day.
+Cooking is not only a matter of studying techniques, but it is also an act of devotion which can’t be mastered with only 5-6 hours at work each day.
 Cuisine is both your job and your lover, and it requires the ‘rule of eight’: 8 hours of work, 8 hours of passion and the remaining 8 hours for functional things like sleeping and socialising!

 Where would you put Greece on the global gastronomy map?

 The culinary scene here has developed a lot in recent years.
 Despite our economic difficulties, we have 5 Michelin-star restaurants in Athens and over 50 more excellent dining venues, plus 7 or 8 more that deserve Michelin star status.
-This means that Greece is already fine dining destination.
+This means that Greece is already fine-dining destination.
 Similarly, Greece is and always will be well known for its traditional cuisine, due in part to its abundance of natural resources, especially from the sea.
 The Saronic Gulf, the Aegean and Ionian Seas: all of them have a very high salt content and marvellous depths, unlike the rest of Europe or the States, providing us with excellent quality seafood.

 What do you eat at home and what is your favourite comfort food?